Newsmoor.com is the Best Learning Site To Provide information Regarding Communication Models, Elements, Research Paper Writing and More

 Seeing

 People accept messages through seeing.
 It is one of the crucial channels in nonverbal communication.
-People take less than one second to judge others by seeing their appearance.
+People take less than 1 second to judge others based on appearance.
 The audiences form a conception of the speaker based on body movement, facial expression, eye contact, and gesture.
 A proverb says that people can lie, but eyes never lie.
 It means people believe what they see more than what they hear.

 Touching